lauragift21/future-css-2021-talk/slides.md

 # Container Queries

-Container Queries is one of the newest CSS feature that would allow web developers to style DOM elements based on the size of a containing element rather than the size of the browser viewport.
+Container Queries is one of the newest CSS feature that will allow developers to style `DOM elements` based on the size of a containing element rather than the size of the browser viewport.

 ---
 layout: center